rivertb/BMC-Helix-OnPrem-Installation-3-ITSM/README.md

 Certificate was added to keystore
 [Storing /root/openssl/cacerts]
 ```
-We got the new cacerts with public key.
+We get the new cacerts with public key stored.
 It will be upload to Jenkins pipeline.

 ## 7 Setup Installation environment
 ### 7.1 Verifying DNS for applications